-A number of factors need to be considered in assessing the likelihood of subterranean fauna to occur, in particular the geological and hydrological setting of the Project, if there was subterranean fauna previously recorded in the vicinity of the Project and the results of surveys in similar conditions, i.e. alluvial and calcrete deposits near salt lakes in palaeovalleys in Western Australia.
+Several factors were considered in assessing the likelihood of subterranean fauna occurrence in the study area, in particular the geological and hydrological setting of the Project, if there were subterranean fauna previously recorded near the Project and the results of surveys in similar conditions (i.e. alluvial and calcrete deposits near salt lakes in palaeovalleys in WA).